 Read the full article here...

-By Harold van Garderen, almost 2 years ago
+By Harold van Garderen, about 2 years ago

 Hi Frank, the idea that the world is becoming more complex is probably false.
 For billions of us living actually becomes less complex (read: less uncertainties) as we collectively climb up the Maslow ladder and quite a few of us reach the penthouse.
 So the question if agile software development is still sensible is IMHO unrelated to the complexity of the world itself.